Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Related Work

-Multi-task learning (MTL) aims to improve model generalization by optimizing multiple related tasks~\cite{crawshaw2020multi, zhang2021survey}.
-However, different tasks often compete for model capacity and produce gradients pointing in opposite directions during training~\cite{yu2020gradient}.
-This phenomenon, known as gradient interference of conflict, occurs when a gradient that benefits one task degrades the performance of others.
-Addressing this issue by mitigating these conflicts has become crucial for training MTL systems, with early works focusing on analyzing conflict patterns and their relationships~\cite{sener2018multi, chen2018gradnorm}.
-Various optimization-based approaches have been proposed including gradient projection and dropping to reduce task interference~\cite{chen2020just, wang2021gradient, liu2021conflict}.
-Recently, geometric and game-theory perspectives have led to methods seeking optimal Pareto solutions in the MTL optimization landscape~\cite{navon2022multi, javaloy2021rotograd}.
-Other studies proposed architectural solutions, including progressive networks~\cite{rusu2016progressive}, attention-based routing~\cite{ma2019snr}, and dynamic architecture adaptation~\cite{sun2020adashare}.
-Another line of works focuses on dynamic loss weighting, with methods like uncertainty weighting~\cite{kendall2018multi} and DWA~\cite{liu2019end} automatically balancing task losses based on pre-defined criteria.
-In the related field of continual learning, \citet{zeng2019continual} proposed a method that enforces orthogonality between gradient vectors to address the issue of catastrophic forgetting.
+\paragraph{Conflicting Gradients in Multi-Task Learning:} Multi-task learning (MTL) aims to improve model generalization by optimizing multiple related tasks~\citep{crawshaw2020multi, zhang2021survey}.
+However, different tasks often compete for model capacity and produce gradients pointing in opposite directions during training~\citep{yu2020gradient}.
+This phenomenon, known as gradient interference or conflict, occurs when a gradient that benefits one task degrades the performance of others.
+Addressing this issue by mitigating these conflicts has become crucial for training MTL systems, with early works focusing on analyzing conflict patterns and their relationships~\citep{sener2018multi, chen2018gradnorm}.
+Various optimization-based approaches have been proposed, including gradient projection and dropping to reduce task interference~\citep{chen2020just, wang2021gradient, liu2021conflict,achituve2024bayesian}.
+Recently, geometric and game-theory perspectives have led to methods seeking optimal Pareto solutions in the MTL optimization landscape~\citep{navon2022multi, javaloy2021rotograd}.
+Other studies proposed architectural solutions, including progressive networks~\citep{rusu2016progressive}, attention-based routing~\citep{ma2019snr}, and dynamic architecture adaptation~\citep{sun2020adashare}.
+Another line of works focuses on dynamic loss weighting, with methods like uncertainty weighting~\citep{kendall2018multi} and DWA~\citep{liu2019end} automatically balancing task losses based on pre-defined criteria.
+In the related field of continual learning, several projection-based methods constrain updates to avoid interfering with previously learned knowledge.
+For example, GEM/A-GEM enforce constraints using gradients on a small episodic memory of past data and project the current gradient accordingly \cite{Saha2021GradientPM,Chaudhry2018EfficientLL}, while orthogonality-based approaches explicitly encourage gradient directions that are orthogonal to protected subspaces \cite{Farajtabar2019OrthogonalGD,zeng2019continual}.
+These ideas closely connect to machine unlearning, which likewise requires an update that achieves forgetting while minimally degrading performance on retained data.

-These advances in handling conflicting gradients provide valuable insights for machine unlearning, where the goal is to satisfy both the unlearning objective and maintain performance on retained data.

 In this work, we focus on evaluating machine unlearning across various setups in the contexts of image classification and Automatic Speech Recognition (ASR).
 By exploring different unlearning scenarios, we aim to test the generalization capabilities of all methods, particularly in handling large-scale datasets and scenarios with restricted access to the original training data.